 - Book Review # 268: Lady Chatterley’s Lover

 - Book Review # 269: Interior Chinatown

 Japanese literature again did not disappoint.
-It delivered on all points as I had yet another memorable read, with a great combination of familiar and unfamiliar (on my perspective) writers.
+It delivered on all points as I had yet another memorable read, with a great combination of familiar and unfamiliar (from my perspective) writers.
 It only makes me want to dig deeper into the heart of Japanese literature.
 And because I was enjoying my immersion in Japanese literature, I did extend a bit, completing Natsume Sōseki’s Kokoro, and Sayaka Murata’s Earthlings in the past week.
 I am also currently reading my second Kenzaburō Ōe novel, Nip The Buds, Shoot the Kids.
-Japanese literature is like a genre within a genre for under it, one can uncover several variations of popular genres.
+Japanese literature is like a genre within a genre for, under it, one can uncover several variations of popular genres.

 With the 2020/1 Tokyo Olympics also drawing to a close, I am about to embark on a new literary journey.
 Because of my backlog, I am planning to read novels published within the year, including two books that are part of my 2021 Books I Look Forward To List.
 On deck is Ashley Audrain’s The Push.
 Nghi Vo’s The Chosen and the Beautiful and Patricia Lockwood’s No One Is Talking About This are also in line along with works of familiar writers such as Imbolo Mbue’s How Beautiful We Were and Jhumpa Lahiri’s Whereabouts.
 My hands are full this August; I just hope I get to read all of these interesting works.

 For now, keep safe, and happy reading everyone!